 Jack, just turn round.
 You're not a fucking flamingo.
 Turn round!

 Once he was sat on a train, opposite a woman called Gloria.
 She smoked.
 She read Jilly Cooper.
-He stepped away to use the stinking British Rail toilet, there was a bang, thirty-five dead, and this Gloria was spread over thirty yards of track.
+He stepped away to use the stinking British Rail toilet, there was a bang, 35 dead, and this Gloria was spread over 30 yards of track.
 Like that.

 They called it Post Traumatic Stress Syndrome, how he ate wild lunches, drank red wine by the litre-and-a-half, then ate out for dinner, drank more wine, then sluiced down Italian Brandy Liqueurs.

 They said PTSS.
 PTSS was the reason he punched a guy half to death for stepping in front of his car.
 "You stupid, dumb arsehole.
 You trying to die?
 You stupid—" Slap-slap-slap.

 And then it faded, he put on ten years in one, two stone, and a thick, unpleasant skin.
 He stopped wanting love and started needing sex.
 He'd take anything, take on anything.
 He fucked for company.